-When a Last Will and Testament or Revocable Living Trust is created, the testator or trust maker will name beneficiaries to receive his or her property.
+When a Last Will and Testament or Revocable Living Trust is created for inheritance estate planning purposes, the testator or trust maker will name beneficiaries to receive his or her property.
 If any beneficiary receives less than her or she expected or is omitted does that person have a claim to receive a portion of the estate?
 The answer depends upon state law and the relationship of the beneficiary to the decedent.

 In community property states, a spouse may have a right to half of the marital estate upon the death of the other spouse.
 If the decedent chooses to completely leave his or her spouse out of the Will or to leave the spouse a portion smaller than half of the estate, the surviving spouse may have a claim against the estate.